COS301-SE-2021/EduGo/edugo_web_app/README.md

-# edugo_web_app
+# Edugo Web App

-EduGo educator web app.
+This is the web app that will allow teachers to interact with the EduGo system.

-# about
+# About

-This is the first version of EduGo, by 5DT developed by Gang Of Five (GOF)
+This is the first version of EduGo, by 5DT developed by Gang Of Five (GOF) in 2021